 The Doctor shrugged as well, letting go of her hand and continuing into the mountain.
 "Some things are fixed, some things are in flux.
 Pompeii is fixed."

-She pursed her lips at his back, but he didn't say anything else, moving along the rubble cave path.
+"Why?" she pursed her lips at his back, but he didn't say anything else, moving along the rubble cave path.

-"And you decide what's what then?"
+"Do you decide what's fixed, then?"